Caviar is clearly the star of the show on any restaurant menu and takes center stage when introduced among guests at home or as gourmet gifts.

 That’s why very traditional caviar setups are no-frills affairs, relying on just a few scoops of ice and minimal garnishes that have little to no impact on the flavor of the pearls.

-As far as beverages go, you’ll want to avoid colorful alcohols and rich red wines, which will mask the caviar’s natural nuances.
+As far as beverages go, you’ll want to avoid colorful alcohol and rich red wines, which will mask the caviar’s natural nuances.
 It’s always preferred to pour a light white wine like Chenin Blanc, Sauvignon Blanc, or an “extra-brut” Champagne with caviar.

 Are you eager to experience the world of caviar but not very interested in eating ice-cold sturgeon roe off a spoon with absolutely nothing else to support the flavor?
 We understand, and there are a ton of great entry-level garnishes to ease you into things.